 The European Union (Withdrawal) Act 2018 provided that from 1 January 2021 certain directly applicable pieces of EU legislation would be converted into UK law.
 Under the Northern Ireland Protocol, however, the province remains in the EU single market and accordingly the necessary EU regulations and checks apply.
 Elsewhere in Great Britain, EU legislation, as it applied to the UK on 31 December 2020, is now a part of domestic legislation and following that date it ceased to apply.

-Following EU Exit, the European Union (Withdrawal) Act 2018 provides that, from 1 January 2021, certain directly applicable EU legislation will be converted into UK law.
-This legislation applies to feed for food-producing animals, including farmed fish, and also to feed for non-food producing animals, including pets, zoo and circus animals and creatures living freely in the wild.
+The legislation and guidance applies to feed for food-producing animals, including farmed fish, and also to feed for non-food producing animals, including pets, zoo and circus animals and creatures living freely in the wild.
 Horses and rabbits are classed as food-producing animals.

 The information provided cannot cover every situation; however it should help companies understand their legal requirements.

 AIC has provided the following summary of legislation and guidance in good faith.
-However, as this is only a summary, members should consult the legislation per se and / or consider obtaining legal advice prior to acting to avoid any reliance upon it and if more detailed information is required.
-AIC cannot accept any liability for any errors in this document or for the content on any websites to which hyperlinks have been provided.
+AIC cannot accept any liability for any errors in the below resources or for the content on any websites to which hyperlinks have been provided.